Ruth Bushyager: Early life and education

 Bushyager was born in March 1977 in Essex, England.
 She studied at the University of Bristol, graduating with a Master of Science (MSci) degree in 1999.
-From 2000 to 2004, she was a policy advisor at the Cabinet Office.
+From 2000 to 2004, she was a policy adviser at the Cabinet Office.
 She then entered Wycliffe Hall, Oxford, an evangelical Anglican theological college to train for ordination.
 She graduated from the University of Oxford with a Bachelor of Arts (BA) in theology in 2004.
 She then undertook a further year of training, completing a diploma in Christian ministry, before leaving theological college to be ordained in 2005.

 Ordained ministry

 Bushyager was ordained in the Church of England as a deacon in 2005 and as a priest in 2006.
 From 2014 to 2020, she was Vicar of St Paul's Church, Dorking in the Diocese of Guildford.
 She previously served in parish ministry in the Dioceses of Southwell and Nottingham and of Oxford, as a school chaplain, and as a missioner in the Diocese of London.